harryganz/harryganz.github.io/_posts/2025-10-26-surface-linux.md

 layout: post
 ---

 When I saw the original Microsoft Surface I immediately though that it was the ideal laptop + tablet, 2-in-1 format: a perfect balance of power and portability.
 It had one problem, though.
 It ran Windows.
-It has been a decade, but I finally decided to get a Surface and turn it into the perfect, portable linux 2-in-1 that I had always dreamed of.
+It has been a decade, but I finally decided to get a Surface and turn it into the perfect, portable Linux 2-in-1 that I had always dreamed of.

 ## The Hardware

 The Surface name has branched out a bit into a set of only somewhat related devices, so I would like to specify that I am talking about the Microsoft Surface Pro line of hyper portable, 2-in-1 devices.
 These devices originally had Intel i3/i5/i7 processors, with the newest devices (10/11) having Snapdragon X Pro and X Elite CPUs.
 The hardware has always been an impressive amount of processing power in an incredibly thin 12 or 13 inch. tablet.
 Microsoft also put a lot of thought into ergonomics, with a fairly unique kickstand to keep the tablet at various angles and a detachable keyboard and stylus.
 The keyboard (called a Type Cover) is worth talking about, as, from the very start, it was well designed to both fold over the screen for transport, as well as be detachable, making the Surface a "true" tablet.
 The more premium Alcantra Type Covers look nice and have decent keys with a surprising amount of travel and feedback for such a thin keyboard.

 The downside the Surface hardware, at least historically, is that it's battery life has never been great.
 Not surprising given the use of modified i-series Intel chips, but a hyper portable device with only 3-4 hours of